Grossglockner High Alpine Road

 The Grossglockner High Alpine Road (in German Großglockner Hochalpenstraße) is the highest surfaced mountain pass road in Austria.
 It connects Bruck in the state of Salzburg with Heiligenblut in Carinthia via Fuscher Törl at 2,428 m (7,966 ft) and Hochtor Pass at 2504 m.
 The road is named after the Grossglockner, Austria's highest mountain.
-Built as a scenic route, a toll is assessed for passage.
+Built as a scenic route, a toll is charged.

 Course

 The road leads from Bruck in the Salzach Valley via the northern toll booth at Ferleiten (near Fusch) with numbered hairpin curves up to Hochtor Pass, with a 1.5 km branch-off from Fuscher Törl at 2428 m to the Edelweißspitze viewpoint at 2,571 m (8,435 ft).
 The scenic route crosses the Alpine divide in a tunnel and runs southwards passing another branch-off which leads to the Glocknerhaus mountain hut and the Kaiser-Franz-Josefs-Höhe visitors' centre at 2369 m.

 The popular overlook was named after a visit by Emperor Franz Joseph I of Austria and his consort Elisabeth in 1856.
 It offers a panoramic view over the Pasterze Glacier, the Grossglockner massif, the Glocknerwand, and the Johannisberg in the northwest.
 From here the road runs downhill to the southern toll booth near Heiligenblut.